 You could try JotForm, which launched a card format with one question per screen, but you can't hide the "required field" red asterisk with CSS on the card format... so you end up with big warnings on each card if all questions are mandatory, which looks really bad.
 But it's cheap, starting at $15.83 per month yearly.
 No branding.
 Again it's a basic feature for an entry level plan.

-I recently discovered a new player with a very neat UI, Dislack.
+In late 2019, I had discovered a new player with a very neat UI, Dislack.
 I was very excited by their onboarding & creation process, beautifully executed.
-But unfortunately the founders have decided to pause the project to focus on other endeavours.
+But unfortunately the founders decided to pause the project to focus on other endeavours.

 There are multiple players in the WordPress area, incl.
 Gravity Forms, Ninja Forms, etc. But none of them comes close to Typeform (Leadformly) in terms of UX.